edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-2/index.md

 Most of the code will reside in the libraries, as our goal is to keep the applications lightweight and focused solely on configuration and orchestration.

-> **Note: 📌** <br> If you need a deeper understanding of workspace setup and tooling configuration, refer to [Part 1 of this series](/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-1/) where we covered these topics in detail.
+> **Note: 📌** <br/> If you need a deeper understanding of workspace setup and tooling configuration, refer to [Part 1 of this series](/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-1/) where we covered these topics in detail.

 Let's forget about the `--tags` for now—I'll explain their purpose and how they help with project organization and dependency management later.